-The Diploma Programme (DP) at Tesla Education IB World School is designed for students in Grades 11 and 12, and it represents the culmination of their educational journey before they transition to higher education or the workforce.
-The DP is a challenging and rigorous program that promotes academic excellence, personal development, and global awareness.
+The Diploma Programme (DP) at Tesla Education is designed for students in Grades 11 and 12, and it represents the culmination of their educational journey before they transition to higher education or the workforce.
+The DP is a challenging and rigorous programme that promotes academic excellence, personal development, and global awareness.

 The DP curriculum is organized into six subject groups, offering a range of courses to provide students with a balanced and well-rounded education.
 Students must select one course from each subject group, ensuring a broad academic foundation.
 However, instead of a Group 6 subject (The Arts), students may choose an additional subject from Groups 1-4.